alookatommorow/alookatommorow.github.io/_posts/2016-09-06-data-attributes-and-ajax-in-rails.markdown

 });
 {% endhighlight %}

 In the above snippet we use jQuery to attach a listener to the submission of the form.
 Since the partial containing the form will be changed dynamically, we use event delegation to attach the listener to the form's parent container, which remains unchanged throughout the process.
-We prevent the form from navigating to a different page with `event.preventDefault();`.
+We prevent the form from navigating to a different page with `event.preventDefault()`.
 We then extract the information we need to send to the controller and format it to pass to the ajax request.
 We make use of jQuery's `post` method to execute the request, passing it the appopriate arguments.
-The callback function reads the `ajax-submit` data attribute from the form and uses that to replace the html of the corresponding container element.
-Before that, though, the request will hit our `Reviews` controller:
+The callback function reads the `ajax-submit` data attribute from the form and uses that to replace the html of the corresponding container element with the response.
+Before the callback is invoked, though, the request will hit our `Reviews` controller:

 {% highlight ruby %}
 class ReviewsController <ApplicationController